Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Discussion

 \section{Discussion}

-In many paradigmatic examples of active matter such as biological microswimmers or synthetic active colloids, the active agents are typically immersed in a solvent and the hydrodynamic interactions produced by the movement of the particles are relevant.
-Usually the introduction of these hydrodynamic interactions in active systems has been carried out through lattice models such as LB, that consider hydrodynamic effects but neglect thermal fluctuations, or event driven models such as MPCD that allow for the study of systems at low Reynolds number.
-In this work we start from a different point of view, developing a new methodology for the introduction of hydrodynamic interactions in mesoscopic molecular dynamics simulations.
+In many paradigmatic examples of active matter such as biological microswimmers or synthetic active colloids, these are typically immersed in a solvent and the hydrodynamic interactions produced by the movement of the particles are relevant.
+Usually the introduction of these hydrodynamic interactions in active systems has been carried out through lattice models such as LB, that consider hydrodynamic effects but neglect thermal fluctuations, or MPCD that allow for the study of systems at low Reynolds number.
+In this work we develop a new framework for the introduction of hydrodynamic interactions in mesoscopic molecular dynamics simulations.
 To do so, we have used the well known DPD model that has been showed to be a simple and well behaved coarse-grain model (for an specific set of parameters) for the implementation of hydrodynamics interactions in passive systems.

 One of the main advantages of this new implementation is the possibility of easily taking into account thermal fluctuations for swimmers of complex shapes.
-Moreover, as our implementation has been developed as an adds on of the LAMMPSs open source package and will be sent to the LAMMPS developers (constantly maintaing the code).
-This makes our numerical approach readily available to be used.
+Moreover, our implementation has been developed as an extension of the LAMMPSs open source package and will be sent to the LAMMPS developers (constantly maintaing the code), this makes our numerical approach readily available to be used for everyone.

-In active systems there are a plethora of different mechanisms that produce the propulsion of the active agents, such as beating of flagella or chemical reactions.
+In active systems there are a plethora of different mechanisms that produce the propulsion of the microwimmers, such as beating of flagella or chemical reactions.
 In our approach, we focus on the fact that in all these cases, the agents exert a force on the solvent in which they are immersed in order to achieve thrust.
 Depending on the type of propulsion mechanism employed, the exerted force has its own distinct features but it always respects the conservation laws of the different physical quantities.
-The model and its implementation is described in details, based mainly on momentum conservation: this corresponds to the fact that the force experienced by the active agent in its propulsion must be compensated by the stresses induced in the solvent.
+The model and its implementation is described in details, based mainly on momentum conservation: this corresponds to the fact that the force experienced by the microwimmer in its propulsion must be compensated by the stresses induced in the solvent.